microsoft/Mastering-the-Marketplace/docs/container/index.md

 - toc
 ---

-This course covers transactable container offers designed for deploying solutions into Azure Kubernetes Service within the customer's subscription.
-With a focus on practical demonstrations, this course provides a comprehensive understanding of the offer type, from overview to in-depth insights.
+This course covers transactable container offers that are designed for deploying solutions into Azure Kubernetes Service (AKS) within the customer's subscription.

+With a focus on practical demonstrations, this learning path provides a comprehensive understanding of the offer type, from overview to in-depth insights.

 > **Notices about this course**